-A stroke can have serious long-term or permanent impact on both a sufferer’s physical and mental capabilities.
-Patients can suffer from a range of physical and neurological afflictions.
+A stroke can have serious long-term or permanent impacts on both a sufferer’s physical and mental capabilities.
+Patients can experience a range of physical and neurological effects.
 This can include anything from loss of feeling or movement in the face and limbs to verbal communication problems or vision loss.

-Stroke recovery care can take a various forms depending on the severity of the condition, and, as such, requires a high degree of personalisation to be truly effective.
+Stroke recovery care can take various forms depending on the severity of the condition, so a high degree of personalisation is needed for it to be truly effective.

-Elder’s database of complex care specialists features UK-wide healthcare professionals with stroke care experience, who can help your loved-ones deal with any of the limitations caused by this condition.
+Elder’s database of complex care specialists features UK-wide care professionals with stroke care experience, who can help your loved-ones deal with any of the limitations caused by this condition.

 Producing a detailed, accessible care plan is an essential part of complex care.
 Individual patients require different care plans depending on their health issue, its symptoms/side effects and the stage of their illness.

-In addition, as those closest to them, you deserve to understand and follow the process and rationale behind their care programme.
+In addition, those closest to them deserve to understand and be able to follow the process and rationale behind their care programme.
 We produce full tailored care plans to fit individual patient circumstances.

-Elder treatment and care pricing begins at £895, with bespoke programmes to fit the unique needs of patients, their families and loved ones.
+Elder care pricing begins at £895, with bespoke programmes to fit the unique needs of patients, their families and loved ones.

-Request a consultation with one of our specialist care team today and learn more about our custom plans.
+Request a consultation with one of our specialist care advisors today and learn more about our custom plans.

 Identifying a carer

-Live-in 24-hour care of any kind is an incredibly specialised job, which becomes even more so when the patient in question requires physical, medical and emotional support related to a serious illness.
+Live-in care of any kind is an incredibly specialised job, which becomes even more so when the patient in question needs physical, medical and emotional support related to a serious illness.

 That’s why we at Elder provide only the very best live-in carers in the UK.
 We log all accredited specialised skills and build full personal and professional profiles for each of them.